Abd002/CPP/README.md

   - best deal with abstracted class is to make pointer of it and access all other derived classes
   - u must make Destructor as virtual in abstracted class **in cass u deal with it's pointer** it will call sub-class Destructor also
 - ## **Virtual**
+  - If you don't declare a function as virtual in the base class, will use compile-time (static) binding, meaning the function that gets called is determined by the type of the pointer/reference, not the actual object.
   - **pure Virtual** `virtual void pureVirtualFunction() = 0;` -> then u must implement this function in it's sub-classes
   - **default Virtual** `virtual void pureVirtualFunction(){};`
   - when u implement this function in sub-classes use this syntax `void pureVirtualFunction() override {}`